Last Updated on

 With no way to stop the hair loss, many of these patients struggle from self-consciousness due to strangers constantly staring at them.

-While each organization sets their own rules as to how to donate, you typically need a minimum of 7-10 inches of healthy, strong hair that you are willing to cut off.
+While each organization sets its own rules as to how to donate, you typically need a minimum of 7-10 inches of healthy, strong hair that you are willing to cut off.

 In order to get to a place where your hair is thick and long enough for donation, read our article to learn techniques to make sure your hair donation can go to help someone regain their livelihood.